MaileTechnical/CarPark/README.md

 4. Disable "Enable simulated time"
 5. Select the InteractiveTesting configuration **package** within the InteractiveTesting **xtUML project**
 6. Run Verifier using this debug configuration
-7. Refer to the class descriptions of the test case classes within the InteractiveTestbench component for details on executing each test case or a bucket of multiple test cases.
+7. Execute either of the RunXxx operations defined on the NominalBucket in TestCases_Nominal package.
 ### Automated Testing
 1. Create a debug configuration of type "xtUML eXecute Application" and name it Carpark-AutoTest
 2. Enable "Log model execution activity"